 Commercial exfoliation of vermiculite is a process that can be likened to popping popcorn.
 Vermiculite is heated in a furnace to temperatures of 1,500 degrees to 2,000 degrees Fahrenheit.
-As water molecules within the mineral structure are driven off, the vermiculite expands into lightweight, accordionlike nuggets (Figure 5) [6].
+As water molecules within the mineral structure are driven off, the vermiculite expands into lightweight, accordion-like nuggets (Figure 5) [11].
 The unpopped material that remains after the vermiculite is expanded is called waste rock or stoner rock (Figure 6).
 Estimates of the asbestos content of the waste rock vary from 2% to 10% (EPA, unpublished data; J. Kelly, Minnesota Department of Health, personal communication, 2002).

 In general, vermiculite exfoliation facilities were small-scale operations employing fewer than 50 people.
 Vermiculite was often delivered to the facilities in bulk by railcar.
 Workers at the exfoliation facilities used shovels or front-end loaders to manually unload vermiculite from the railcars and store it on the site in open stockpiles or enclosed silos.
 At many of the facilities, the transfer processes were later automated with screw-type augers and conveyor belts to deliver vermiculite to the storage areas and into the exfoliation furnace.
-Other manual tasks at these facilities included filling and sealing product bags, adding bags of vermiculite and chrysotile asbestos to the Monokote mixer, managing waste rock (filling bags or transferring bulk material), maintaining equipment, and providing housekeeping services.
+Other manual tasks at these facilities included filling and sealing product bags, managing waste rock (filling bags or transferring bulk material), maintaining equipment, and providing general housekeeping services.

-Several equipment and operational changes were implemented at vermiculite exfoliation facilities in response to environmental and worker regulations promulgated throughout the 1970s.
-Although asbestos emissions from these exfoliation facilities were not regulated under
+Equipment and operational changes were implemented at many vermiculite exfoliation facilities in response to environmental and worker regulations promulgated throughout the 1970s.

-1970 EPA Clean Air Act amendments, W.R.
+Although asbestos emissions from these exfoliation facilities were not regulated under 1970 EPA Clean Air Act amendments, W.R.
 Grace submitted information to EPA in May 1973 indicating that 19 of their 31 exfoliation facilities had particulate and asbestos emission control equipment that was compliant with the regulations (EPA, unpublished data).
-As the Occupational Safety and Health Administration (OSHA) permissible exposure level (PEL) for occupational exposure to asbestos steadily decreased from an initial standard of 12 fibers per cubic centimeter of air (f/cc) established in 1971 to the 1994 standard of 0.1 f/cc [8], W.R.
+As the Occupational Safety and Health Administration (OSHA) permissible exposure level (PEL) for occupational exposure to asbestos steadily decreased from an initial standard of 12 fibers per cubic centimeter of air (f/cc) established in 1971 to the 1994 standard of 0.1 f/cc [13], W.R.
 Grace initiated employee monitoring and various process design changes to achieve compliance (EPA, unpublished data).

-At some exfoliation facilities, respiratory protection (e.g., dust masks, various types of respirators) was periodically documented for certain job categories in industrial hygiene reports dating back to the early 1970s (EPA, unpublished data).
+At some exfoliation facilities owned by W.R.
+Grace, respiratory protection (such as dust masks and various types of respirators) was periodically documented for certain job categories in industrial hygiene reports dating back to the early 1970s (EPA, unpublished data).
 Information is not available to evaluate the use or effectiveness of this respiratory equipment in reducing workers' exposure to asbestos.
 The overall effectiveness depends on a number of factors, including the protection factor of the masks, the effectiveness of the fit testing protocols, and the actual compliance of individuals required to wear the masks.
-In 1977, W.R.
-Grace initiated an internal communication program intended to enforce respirator use and provide education to workers regarding the health impacts of smoking combined with asbestos exposure (EPA, unpublished data).
-The increased risk of lung cancer from smoking combined with asbestos exposure is stated as the basis for an employee "no smoking" policy found in the 1982 W.R.
-Grace employee handbook (EPA, unpublished data).

-Records indicate waste rock and fine particulates from the dust and fiber control equipment at many of the exfoliation facilities was bagged and disposed of at local landfills beginning in the late 1970s and early 1980s [9].
-Before that time, very little information is available to track the handling and disposal of waste rock and fine particulates at these facilities.
-Anecdotal reports indicate the waste rock at some facilities was temporarily stockpiled on the site; these stockpiles were accessible to the public, and children played in them [10, 11].
-At one exfoliation facility, workers and nearby community members were encouraged to take waste rock home for personal use [10].
+Records indicate waste rock and fine particulates from the dust and fiber control equipment at many of the W.R.
+Grace exfoliation facilities was bagged and disposed of at local landfills beginning in the late 1970s and early 1980s [14].
+Before that time, little information is available to track the handling and disposal of waste rock and fine particulates at these facilities.
+Anecdotal reports indicate the waste rock at some facilities was temporarily stockpiled on the site; these stockpiles were accessible to the public, and children played in them [15, 16].
+At one exfoliation facility, workers and nearby community members were encouraged to take waste rock home for personal use [15].